-- the Year 12 Common Content consists of one unit of work titled 'Texts and Human Experiences', common to the Year Standard, Year 12 Advanced and Year 12 English Studies courses, where students analyse and explore texts and apply skills in synthesis - Three modules, which emphasise particular aspects of shaping meaning and representation, questions of textual integrity, and ways in which texts are valued.
+- the Year 12 Common Module consists of one unit of work titled 'Texts and Human Experiences', common to the Year 12 Standard, Year 12 Advanced and Year 12 English Studies courses, where students analyse and explore texts and apply skills in synthesis. - Three modules, which emphasise particular aspects of shaping meaning and representation, questions of textual integrity, and ways in which texts are valued.

-Year 11 English (Advanced) course requires:
+Year 11 English Advanced course requires:

-- study of Australian and other texts - exploration of a range of types of text drawn from prose fiction, drama, poetry, non-fiction, film, media and/or multimedia texts - undertake wide reading programs involving texts and textual forms composed in and for a wide variety of contexts - · integrate modes of reading, writing, listening, speaking, and viewing and representing as appropriate - engage in the integrated study of language and text
+- students who have a particular interest and ability in English to respond imaginatively and critically to literary texts drawn from a variety of contexts, including literature from the past and present from Australian and other cultures. - exploration of a range of types of text drawn from prose fiction, drama, poetry, non-fiction, film, media and/or multimedia texts - undertake wide reading programs involving texts and textual forms composed in and for a wide variety of contexts - integrate modes of reading, writing, listening, speaking, and viewing and representing as appropriate - engage in the integrated study of language and text

-Year 12 English (Advanced) course requires:
+Year 12 English Advanced course requires:

-- the close study of at least four types of prescribed text, one drawn from each of the following categories: Shakespearian drama; prose fiction; drama or film; poetry; non-fiction or media or multimedia texts - a wide range of additional related texts and textual forms
+- the close study of at least four types of prescribed text, one drawn from each of the following categories: Shakespearean drama; prose fiction; drama or film; poetry; non-fiction or media or multimedia texts - a wide range of additional related texts and textual forms

-Further study All HSC candidates must successfully complete a course of study in English, and 2 Units of English must be included in the 10 Units used in the calculation of the ATAR for entry to university.
-All

-English courses assist students to improve their skills in reading, writing and communication.

-Occupation: All occupations require competence in spoken and written English.

-Other ways: Confidence in your ability to express your ideas and to understand the broad range of texts in society is an essential life skill.
+- Further study All HSC candidates must successfully complete a course of study in English, and 2 Units of English must be included in the 10 Units used in the calculation of the ATAR for entry to university.
+All English courses assist students to improve their skills in reading, writing and communication. - Occupation: All occupations require competence in spoken and written English. - Other ways: Confidence in your ability to express your ideas and to understand the broad range of texts in society is an essential life skill.
 The course develops skills in lateral thinking through student's work with complex ideas, looking at them form a range of perspectives and for a range of purposes.